 Oh yah, Watts.
 Ok, so a Watt is energy burned per second.
 If you flick on a 100 Watt light bulb it’s eating up 100 Joules of energy every second (interestingly, a standard candle is exactly 1 Watt).
 So now what’s a watt-hour (wH)?
 Well, don’t get confused when you see a confusing or seemingly incorrect usage of watt or watt-hour in mass media.
 The two terms are often interchanged and misused.

 “Watts per hour” doesn’t make sense because it’s already a measurement of “joules per second.”
-Does “Joules per second per hour” make sense?
+Does “Joules per second multiplied by one hour” make sense?
 No. A Watt-hour is what your power company uses to charge you, and it’s a way of removing the “per second” from Watts.
 So now instead of talking about Joules per unit of time, you’re just talking about Joules period…. but we call them Watt-hours because no one knows what the hell a “joule” is.

 Ok, I feel like I’ve made that explanation 100 times longer than it should have been.
 Hope that helped.